At Western Washington University, there are a number of programs and services with specific supports for undocumented students, including:

 • Counseling and Wellness Center facilitates student success and psychological well-being through culturally sensitive clinical services, outreach, and consultation.

-• Short-term Emergency Housing.
-The Office of Student Life can issue a room on campus in a temporary space when someone needs short-term, emergency housing.
+• Short-term Emergency Housing is managed by the Office of Student Life.
+Students may apply for short-term, emergency housing to secure their basic shelter needs in a temporary space.
 Contact Student Life to request emergency housing and discuss potential financial options by emailing student.life@wwu.edu or calling 360-650-3706.

 • VU WHOLE Pantry (VU 435)